In this modern day, we fly and travel across multiple time zones.

 - Melatonin is a sleep hormone, it tells your body it’s time to wind down and be ready for sleep.
 Over-the-counter Melatonin supplements can be a good strategy.
 A small dose before bed or on overnight flights helps you fall asleep easily.

-- If you are the one who wakes up groggy with Melatonin the next morning or doesn’t quite get the right kind of sleep, try taking GABA instead.
+- If you are the one who wakes up groggy with Melatonin the next morning or doesn’t quite get the right kind of sleep, try taking Lypospheric GABA instead.
 GABA enables the body and mind to relax and fall asleep, and sleep soundly throughout the night.
 In some studies have shown low GABA activity in the body is linked to insomnia and disrupted sleep.
+However, the molecules of GABA are generally too large to go through the Blood Brain Barrier (if you don’t have leaky brain), here comes Lyposhperic GABA which molecule size is smaller and able to cross the BBB easier.

 - CBD is known for modulating homeostasis in so many ways.
 It helps you focus during the day and relax at night.
 It is commonly used to address anxiety, and for those who suffer through the misery of insomnia, studies suggest that CBD may help with both falling asleep and staying asleep.